kaphie/PassLocker/README.md

 >3.
 To run the app,  use  ``` python3.6 run.py ```
 >4.
 To tun Tests,  use  `` python3.6-m unittest``

+# Dependencies
+* User.py - has funtions for the program.
+* UserTest.py - tests the program functions.
+* run.py - executes the program functions.

 ## Setup
 > sign in